Using MSO to "Optimize the Splice" of Subs to Multiple Satellites

 Exporting Measurements From REW

-For instructions on how to export measurements as text, see Exporting Measurements From Your Measurement Software.
+For instructions on how to export measurements as text, see Exporting Measurements.
 For satellite measurements, make sure the names of the exported text files clearly state which satellite is being measured.
 For sub measurements, there should be information in the file name about the crossover frequency used for that sub measurement.

 If you're using Nsat satellites and Ncr different crossover frequencies, you'll have Nsat + Ncr total measurements to export.